 Acute: Every 24hr-48hrs x 6-12 treatments

-Post-op: 1-2 Sessions ( Dental extractions wait 24hrs post op.
+(For some Dental extractions; wait for 24hrs post-op.
 Incisions/Dental scaling-Same day).

 Gradual decrease to twice a week, then once a week